 The person who loses his/her job due to technological innovation is NOT going to care that society overall has benefitted from the new technology.
 All (s)he experiences is the loss of a job and income, and uncertainty for the family’s future.
 The pain is felt at a PERSONAL level.

 The best thing to do is get prepared.
 Technology is a tool, and we can all learn how to use it to our advantage.

-The learning can in fact be pretty fun, and accessible at all ages.
+The learning can in fact be pretty fun, and accessible for all ages.